Welcome

 COUN 3101: Introduction to counseling and the helping professions

 This is an introduction to the Counseling & Social Change minor and a prerequisite for COUN 3103.
-Students are exposed to themes that cut across counseling and helping professions, including listening skills, the experience and value of compassion and compassionate action, the ethics of caring, and the effects of power relations in the helping profession.
+Students are exposed to themes that cut across the counseling and helping professions, including listening skills, the experience and value of compassion and compassionate action, the ethics of caring, and the effects of power relations in the helping profession.
 Professional pathways will be explored including, degree requirements, nature of the work, types of clientele served, theoretical modalities, work sites, ethical dimensions, and desirable personal characteristics.

 COUN 3102: The social construction of relationships